dart-lang/language/working/0546-patterns/records-feature-specification.md

 Example: `f({(int, int) x = (1, 2)}) => ...`._

-A record expression is a potentially constant expression if all its record field expressions are potentially constant or constant expressions.
+A record expression is a potentially constant expression if and only iff all its record field expressions are potentially constant or constant expressions.

-_This means that a record expression can be used in the initializer list of a constant non-redirecting generative constructor._
+_This means that a record expression can be used in the initializer list of a constant non-redirecting generative constructor, and can depend on constructor parameters._

-Constant *object* instantiations create deeply immutable and canonicalied objects.
+_Constant *object* instantiations create deeply immutable and canonicalied objects.
 Records are always unmodifiable, and if their field values are deeply immutable, like constants values, the records are also deeply immutable.
-It's meaningless to consider whether record constants are canonicalized, since records do not have a persistent identity.
+It's meaningless to consider whether record constants are canonicalized, since records do not have a persistent identity._

-Because of that, there is no need for a `const (1, 2)` syntax to force a record to be a constant, like there is for object creation expressions.
+_Because of that, there is no need for a `const (1, 2)` syntax to force a record to be a constant, like there is for object creation expressions.
-A record expression with field values that are constant-created values, will be indistinguishable from a similar expression created in a constant context, since identity cannot be used as a distinguishing trait.
+A record expression with field values that are constant-created values, will be indistinguishable from a similar expression created in a constant context, since identity cannot be used as a distinguishing trait._

 _(We could choose to promise that a compile-time constant `identical(c1, c2)`, where the expression occurs in a constant context and `c1` and `c2` are records,